satgo1546/sorted-containers/docs/performance.md

   A naïve implementation backed by an ordinary Set.
   Keys are sorted on demand.
   Note that Set does not support custom comparators and is thus limited to primitive keys.
+- **avl**:
+  It offers an option to disallow duplicate elements.
+- **splaytree**:
+  It offers a method to insert a value only if it is not in the tree.
 - **[bintrees](https://www.npmjs.com/package/bintrees) RBTree**:
 - **[jstreemap](https://kirusi.github.io/jstreemap/) TreeSet**:
 - **[js-sdsl](https://js-sdsl.org/) OrderedSet**: